SoraiaBarroso/MiroMiro/CONTENT_STRATEGY.md

 - Use: "If you like CSS Scan, you'll love MiroMiro for..."

 **Example posts:**
 - "Love CSS Scan?
-MiroMiro takes it further with asset extraction, semantic CSS pattern extraction, and Lottie exports.
+MiroMiro takes it further with asset extraction, design system extraction, and Lottie exports.
 Both tools can coexist in your workflow."
 - "CSS Scan nails CSS extraction.
-We add everything else: images, videos, SVGs, and automatic semantic pattern discovery from CSS files."
+We add everything else: images, videos, SVGs, and automatic design system extraction from CSS files."

 ---